CommandMC/HeroicWiki/Custom-Themes.md

 ## General Tips When Sharing Themes

+- You can submit and find community themes at https://github.com/Heroic-Games-Launcher/heroic-themes
 - Don't overuse animations/transitions (some animations can impact performance a lot)
 - Use the body class name as the base selector for all rules
 - If linking to external resources, make sure they are optimized in size and quality